tanayvk/peersplit/README.md

 # PeerSplit

 A peer-to-peer PWA to track and split group expenses.

 [peersplit.app](https://peersplit.app)

 ## TODO

-- fix routing so that tabs work with query params and maintain state on switching
+- better UX for updating and syncing member names?
+- clicking on activity items